 This contribution intends to provide a summary of the proposals on subpicture extraction from Sections 6.19.10, 6.19.11, 6.19.12, 6.20.1.3, and 6.20.1.4 and a list of design questions.

 It is suggested that this summary is used for the reviewing of these proposals, such that the discussions can be in a more structured and efficient manner.

+Revision 1 of this document adds contribution Q0379 as requested by the authors.

 List of proposals on subpicture sub-bitstreams